zarusz/SlimMessageBus/README.md

 - Redis https://redislabs.com/
 - Kafka https://www.cloudkarafka.com/

-Other test instances are hosted in Azure and paid by the project maintainer.
+Other test instances are hosted in Azure and paid for by the project maintainer.
 If you want to help and sponsor, please write to me.